 Business fundamentals--billing, contracts, professional conduct, marketing and branding, self-promotion--are an important part of a professional artist's life.
 Artists can keep themselves up to date in these areas in many ways: online, library, class, on the job, at a conference, and there are some very good books on business for artists/small business that can help you target what you need to know.

-I mostly use a mixture of Winsor & Newton and Sennelier professional quality oil paints.
-I started with these and so their qualities are very familiar.
+I started out using mostly Winsor & Newton and Sennelier professional quality oil paints, and kept to these brands until their qualities became very familiar.
 I have since added in colors from Michael Harding, Williamsburg, Gamblin, and Rublev.
 And I have been mixing up my own oil paint recently!
 It's not hard to do.
 Pigments and supplies are available from Ancient Earth Pigments and Natural Pigments.
 All it takes is a muller and grinding surface, colored pigment, oil, and elbow grease.
 Plus, the pigments can be used to make watercolor, gouache, egg tempera, etc. You can mix your own combinations, as well as use historic pigments that aren't available commercially in tubes.

 I also highly recommend using Gamsol as a solvent; it's a very artist-friendly product.
 I mix it with 2:1 with stand oil or walnut oil to make a nice medium.
 And I occasionally use Liquin if I am in a hurry, also Galkyd Lite for speed in drying, and Neo Meglip if I want to keep the paint workable.

 For brushes I still use some hog bristle brushes, however now I'm venturing into the synthetics with great success.
 Longevity is aided by keeping the rough dunking in caustic cleaners to a minimum, so I tend to wipe my brushes rather than constantly clean them as I work.
 At the end of a painting session, I clean all my brushes with soap and warm water.